 The inspiration for these ribbed barnacles came from a wharf overlooking Carver’s Harbor on my home island of Vinalhaven, Maine.
 Stuck to the brick weight of a lobster trap drying out next to a piling, was one of the biggest barnacles I had ever seen.
 Very gently, I was able to get it out and bring it home to study it in my studio while I carved a similar piece in wax.

 These hand carved barnacles enclose 6mm tanzanites weighing just over a carat and a half.
 These stones are known as transformational gemstones, aiding us in ending old habits and manifesting our energy and strength.
-They are said to boost our immune system, and are known to be the rarest gemstone in the world, as tanzanite is only found in a three square miles section at the base of Mount Kilimanjaro.
+They are said to boost our immune system, and are known to be the rarest gemstone in the world, as tanzanite is only found in a three square mile section at the base of Mount Kilimanjaro.